argoproj/argo-events/docs/eventbus.md

   settings for the StatefulSet PODs.

-  A best effort and a hard requirement node anti-affinity config look like below, if you want to do AZ (Availablity Zone) anti-affinity, change the value of `topologyKey` from `kubernetes.io/hostname` to `topology.kubernetes.io/zone`.
+  A best effort and a hard requirement node anti-affinity config look like below, if you want to do AZ (Availability Zone) anti-affinity, change the value of `topologyKey` from `kubernetes.io/hostname` to `topology.kubernetes.io/zone`.